helmwave/docs/docs/yaml.md

 ### chart

-> `chart` can be an object or a string.
-If it's a string, it will be treated as a `name`.

 |         field         | required |  type  | default |
 |:---------------------:|:--------:|:------:|:-------:|
 |       **name**        |    ✅     | string |   ""    |